Story at a glance:

 • Not suitable for all climates.
 Generally speaking, adobe brick is best suited to very warm regions that receive little rainfall, as regular exposure to water or freezing temperatures can lead to accelerated deterioration.

 • High-maintenance.
-In order for adobe bricks to retain their structural integrity, they must be inspected regularly so that any signs of damage (holes, cracks, etc.) can be addressed immediately; adobe bricks also require that you reapplying their coating every few years.
+In order for adobe bricks to retain their structural integrity, they must be inspected regularly so any signs of damage (holes, cracks, etc.) can be addressed immediately; adobe bricks also require you reapply their coating every few years.

 For the most part, earth bags are exactly what they sound like: bags that have been filled with earth.
 If you want to get more specific, earth bags typically feature a plastic bag or sack that is then filled with a mixture of local soil.
 This mixture generally contains moist subsoil with a sufficient clay content, as clay helps the sediment remain cohesive—in some cases, crushed volcanic rock or gravel may be used.